 FortiDeceptor creates a network of decoys to lure attackers and monitor their activities on the network.
-When attackers attack a decoy, first, an alert is generated; second, their malicious activities are captured and analyzed in real-time to generate a mitigation and remediation response that protects the network.
+When a hacker attacks a decoy, an alert is generated and their malicious activities are captured and analyzed in real-time.
+This analysis generates a mitigation and remediation response that protects the network.

-The current FortiDeceptor decoys are:
+The current FortiDeceptor decoy OS are:

-- Windows:

-- Windows 7

-- Windows 10 (can be deployed as a gold image)

-- Windows 2016 (deployed as a gold image)

-- Windows 2019 (deployed as a gold image)

-- Linux:

-- Ubuntu Desktop

-- IoT/OT:

-- SCADA version 2

-- Medical OS

-- POS OS

-- ERP OS

-- · 8 OT protocols

-- VPN:

-- Fortinet SSL-VPN (FG-60E, FG-100F, FG-1500D, FG-2000E, FG-3700D)
+Windows Windows 7, Windows 10, Windows 2016 and Windows 2019 Linux Ubuntu Desktop, CentOS IoT/OT SCADA version 3, Medical OS, and IoT OS.
+VPN Fortinet SSL-VPN (FG-60E, FG-100F, FG-1500D, FG-2000E, FG-3700D) Customized Windows Windows 10, Windows Server 2016, Windows Sever 2019

-The current FortiDeceptor monitor services are:
+The current FortiDeceptor lure services are: